Main menu

 Legacy options

-All new Loco projects use standard language tags, but if you have an old project or just prefer the legacy style, you can change it here.
-This option was added to ease migration from the old to the new style when it was introduced in November 2015.
+Loco uses standard language tags by default, but if you have an old project or just prefer the legacy style, you can change it here.
+This option was added to ease migration from the old to the new style when it was introduced in 2015.
+We don't recommend it.